 This course continues developing more advanced visualization techniques, while expanding on visual communication skills: such as storytelling, graphic layout and presentations.
 Exercises will introduce students to various types of analog and digital visual communication techniques.
 (Prerequisites: INGD-726 or equivalent course.)
 Studio 6 (Spring).

 Design Studio I: Concepts

-Theoretical and pragmatic approaches to responsible design practices are developed through processes of iteration, divergent/convergent thinking and critical analysis.
+This course is a theoretical and pragmatic approaches to responsible design practices through processes of iteration, divergent/convergent thinking and critical analysis.
 Projects focus on human-centered approaches and the contextual relevance of products, service and systems.
+(This course is restricted to INTEGDE-MS Major students.)
 Studio 6 (Fall).

 Design Studio II: Capstone

 This course will focus on the application of design methods and processes, design thinking, problem solving, concept development.
 Students will work with faculty and advisors in establishing a design project.
 Emphasis will be placed on collaborating with multidisciplinary partners and external resources such as clients or project sponsors.
 The course culminates with a public presentation of the design project.
 (Prerequisites: INGD-731 or equivalent course.)
 Studio 6 (Spring).

 This program is available on-campus only.